 Persons attempting to perform bird removal Charlotte NC orclean up droppings that have accumulated over two or more years should wear personal protection equipment, including respirators with high-efficiency particulate air (HEPA) filters, and wet the droppings during removal.

 Bird netting is a bird exclusion method that will help protect Charlotte residents.

-For your professional bird exclusion and other wildlife control needs in North Carolina and South Carolina, call General Pest Co. at (704) 777-8003.
+For your professional bird exclusion and other wildlife control needs in North Carolina and South Carolina, call PCA Wildlife at (704) 377-2847.